Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 ![](https://github.com/SeeedDocument/BeagleBone_Green_Wireless/blob/master/images/BBGW_cover.png?raw=true)

-SeeedStudio BeagleBone Green Wireless (BBGW) is a joint effort by [BeagleBoard.org](http://beagleboard.org) and Seeed Studio.
+SeeedStudio BeagleBone Green Wireless is a joint effort by [BeagleBoard.org](http://beagleboard.org) and Seeed Studio.
 It is based on the open-source hardware design of [BeagleBone Black](http://beagleboard.org/black) and developed into this differentiated version.
 SeeedStudio BeagleBone Green Wireless has included a high-performance flexible WiFi/Bluetooth interface and two Grove connectors, making it easier to connect to the large family of Grove sensors.
 The on-board HDMI and Ethernet are removed to make room for these wireless features and Grove connectors.

 <iframe width="1111" height="625" src="https://www.youtube.com/embed/tlA97rhKG10" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>